Kaldek/EC5-fuel-calibrator/README.md

  - Remove all use of the stock low fuel light circuitry, except for driving the low fuel light based on software control

 ### Accuracy of enhanced calibration data
 The calibration data provides litre-accurate measurements of the fuel in both sides of the tank at **any given time**.
 This means that regardless of where the fuel is in the tank, we can provide an accurate total for driving the fuel gauge.

+This code also now takes an average reading of the fuel level from 20 separate readings over a 20 second period, before updating either the fuel gauge or the fuel light.
+Prior to this change, the readings were too quick (and suffered from wild fluctuations during rough roads or hard cornering) and locked the entire code loop during control over the low fuel light.
+The combination of too-fast a lookup and the delay() function in the light control highlighted this as an unacceptable problem that needed to be resolved.

 ### Schematic
 A basic schematic using rough guesses of suitable components (other than the Arduino and resistors) is shown below.